MartijnHols/HolyPaladin/Spells/AvengingWrath.md

 ## Bugs

-- Swapping to Avenging Crusader while Avenging Wrath is on cooldown, allows you to cast AC right away #1
+- Swapping to [Avenging Crusader](./Talents/90/AvengingCrusader.md) while Avenging Wrath is on cooldown, allows you to cast AC right away #1
 - The critical strike gain is not shown in the character pane.
-- [Sanctified Wrath](Talents/90/SanctifiedWrath.md) does not currently apply the HS cooldown reduction.
+- [Sanctified Wrath](Talents/90/SanctifiedWrath.md) doesn't apply the [Holy Shock](./HolyShock.md) cooldown reduction #2